Last Updated on

 - Pay Back: I find this app quintessential, especially for traveling and going “dutch”.
 You leap with faith when inputting the numbers, but it really does work and is 100% accurate.
 How it works is you create a trip, input the people chipping in for the trip, input the expenses and who paid (and who is chipping in for the expense) and then press ‘It's Pay Back Time!'
 You will know who owes who what..just like that!
 It eliminates the need to pay two or three people when you just need to pay one (makes the transactions much “cleaner”).
 It's one of my all time favourite apps.

 - Balance: Great app for writing down what you spend your money on (as mentioned in my 3 part Financial Cleanse series).
 It tells you how in the negative you are so you can keep track of your debits and credits to your account.
 Automatic net worth calculation if you're meticulous about inputting the data at the point of transaction.
 Doesn't include your bank information etc. so if you're not good at updating, then this isn't the app for you.

-- PageOnce- This is a great app (sort of works like Mint.com, but the Mint app is only applicable to US accounts currently) and tracks all of my credit cards (having two credits cards, my AMEX and MBNA, it can be difficult to keep track of the balances and transactions I make), bank accounts, and investing information.
+- PageOnce- This is a great app (sort of works like Mint.com, but the Mint app is only applicable to US accounts currently) and tracks all of my credit cards (having two credits cards, it can be difficult to keep track of the balances and transactions I make), bank accounts, and investing information.
 You can set a pass code for it and you can log out to delete the data from the device you are using for added security.

 - iData Usage– Tracks the data that I've been using on both Wifi and Cellular to make sure I don't go over my data.
 PageOnce also has an app that tracks your bill from AT&T (but alas, not for Telus).